 So what is an “approval process”, exactly?
 An approval workflow is a thoughtfully designed process that includes every party who needs to review and approve a contract.

 Automating the approval workflow process mediates these delays with collaborative visibility.
-It also safeguards risk so that only the right person is designated to approve a term, field, or section.
+Additionally, it also safeguards risk so that only the right person is designated to approve a term, field, or section.

 The approval workflow can be a complex process, but the best practice is to keep it as simple as possible.